- Home

 Furthermore, you should check the administrative documents of the vehicle before any purchase.
 Indeed, in Chile:

-1. All debts and fines remain linked to the vehicle.
-It is therefore necessary to ensure that the vehicle does not have unpaid fines or motorway tolls.
-Otherwise you will have to pay them yourself, or the car may be seized.
+- All debts and fines remain linked to the vehicle.
+Therefore, it is necessary to ensure that the vehicle does not have unpaid fines or motorway tolls.
+Otherwise, you will have to pay them yourself, or the car may be seized.

 Check that the car is in good condition and the papers are up to date.
 Autofact has a test of 19 questions that reviews all the aspects to check (click here for the checklist).

-• In cash: for foreigners, a common solution is to pay in cash, although it can be more risky to carry a high amount money.
+- In cash: for foreigners, a common solution is to pay in cash, although it can be more risky to carry a high amount of money.

-• If you (or the seller) want to avoid carrying cash, you can issue a vale vista: this is one of the safest and most used methods.
+- If you (or the seller) want to avoid carrying cash, you can issue a vale vista: this is one of the safest and most used methods.
 You go to a bank and ask to issue a vale vista.
-You can use your bank account balance, you can deposit the cash amount of money at the bank counter, or use the account of a friend or colleague to whom you have previously transferred the funds.
+You can use your bank account balance, or you can deposit the amount in cash at the bank counter, or use the account of a friend or colleague to whom you have previously transferred the funds.

 Maintenance